Flutter SDK

 ---|---|

-For mobile SDKs, the initialization of the Kameleoon Client is not immediate, as it needs to perform a server call to retrieve the current configuration for all active experiments.
-It is recommended to check if the SDK is ready by calling this method before triggering an experiment.
-Alternatively, you could use the runWhenReady()
+For mobile SDKs, the Kameleoon Client can't initialize immediately as it needs to perform a server call to retrieve the current configuration for the active feature flags.
+Use this method to check if the SDK is ready by calling this method before triggering any feature flags.

 Return value